Pashawellis/Pashawellis/README.md

 - 👋 Hi, I’m @Pashawell
 - 👀 I’m interested in gaming in general, but I am kind of big geek in hardware.
-- 🌱 I’m currently learning except slowly getting into c# and Python.
+- 🌱 I’m currently learning slowly c# and Python.
 I am also learning Polish, Russian and English.
 - 💞️ I’m in love with the most beautiful girl under sun.
 - 📫 Do not try to contact me yet.
 I am too busy and my knowledge is tiny.